-Several weeks after testing, parents receive a comprehensive in-person consultation with the examiner, as well as a detailed written report of the entire assessment.
-The Learning Lab’s staff clinicians provide recommendations and help parents understand the best follow-up steps.
+Several weeks after testing, you will receive a comprehensive in-person consultation with the examiner, as well as a detailed written report of the entire assessment.
+The Learning Lab’s staff clinicians provide recommendations and help you understand the best follow-up steps.

-From this information parents are better able to:
+From this information you are better able to:

 - Develop realistic academic expectations

 - Rule out a learning difference, ADHD, and processing problems

 - Clarify the most helpful ways to support your child’s learning